matthew-brett/msc_imaging/assessment_b.md

 /home/people/xxx/replication/data
 ```

-that points to a read-only directory, with a copy of the OpenFMRI data that
+The link points to a read-only directory, with a copy of the OpenFMRI data
-you will be analyzing.
+that you will be analyzing, along with a file called `INSTRUCTIONS.txt` giving
+you more instructions on what you should replicate, and which data we have
+given you.

 You will also find a near-empty text file: